Vietnamese Kabocha Pumpkin Soup with Minced Shrimp (Canh Bi Do Nau Tom Bam)

 As always, happy cooking!

-A classic and simple Vietnamese kabocha squash or pumpkin soup with minced shrimp.
-A hearty soup that's perfect for the fall and winter months.
+A simple Vietnamese kabocha squash soup with minced shrimp, perfect for fall and winter.
+Serve with steamed rice for a complete meal.

 Ingredients